Mashike99/albrechtlab/_members/jasmine-defreitas.md

   # uf-directory:
 ---
 # About
-Jasmine is a Biological Scientist II at Albrecht's lab.
+Jasmine is a Biological Scientist II in the Albrecht lab.
 She holds a master’s degree in citrus pathology from [Fundecitrus](https://www.fundecitrus.com.br/) in Brazil.
 Jasmine has experience with (...).
 She is looking forward (...).

 # Selected Skills